Florida yoga shooter spouted misogynistic, racist views on YouTube

 Several men have left behind similar manifestos, blaming the women who they say rejected them for the murders they would go on to commit.
 In 2014, Rodger listed sexual frustration and a hatred for women as his chief motivation for the attack.

-Rodger, killed during his shooting, left behind a 137-page manifesto, a series of YouTube videos, and a slew of online rants that laid out his plan and the reasoning behind his rage.
+Rodger, who was killed during his shooting, left behind a 137-page manifesto, a series of YouTube videos and a slew of online rants that laid out his plan and the reasoning behind his rage.

 "You will finally see that I am the superior one, the true alpha male," he said in one.

-Alek Minassian, who allegedly killed 10 people with a van in Toronto in April of this year, also self-identified with the online community of misogynists, posting on his Facebook page before the attack that the "incel rebellion has already begun.”
+Alek Minassian, who is accused of killing 10 people with a van in Toronto in April, also self-identified with the online community of misogynists, posting on his Facebook page before the attack that the "incel rebellion has already begun."